Skip to content

 }

-• Method 2
+• Method Two

-// Global JSON serialization configuration
+// Global configuration for JSON serialization

 final ObjectMapper objectMapper = new ObjectMapper();